dhoangquan1/StudentAssistantPortal/README.md

 ------------------------
 ## 🌟 Features
 -----------------------
-- Authentication: Register an account to join the portal.
+- **Authentication**: Register an account to join the portal.
-- Single Sign-On Service: Log in to your WPI account quickly with Microsoft Azure SSO.
+- **Single Sign-On Service**: Log in to your WPI account quickly with Microsoft Azure SSO.
-- Profile Customization: Add your GPA, grade, previous courseworks and experiences to your own profile.
+- **Profile Customization**: Add your GPA, grade, previous courseworks and experiences to your own profile.
-- Course, Section & Position Creation: Register a course and section that you teaches from a list of CS courses, and create new position listings with specific requirements
+- **Course, Section & Position Creation**: Register a course and section that you teaches from a list of CS courses, and create new position listings with specific requirements
-- Position Application: Apply to a course that you are interested in.
+- **Position Application**: Apply to a course that you are interested in.
-- Personalized Recommendation: Recommend positions based on your own skill sets.
+- **Personalized Recommendation**: Recommend positions based on your own skill sets.
-- Sort and Filer: Check out position listings based on your preference.
+- **Sort and Filter**: Check out position listings based on your preference.
-- Status Updates: Review the status of your applications, or applicants if you are an instructor.
+- **Status Updates**: Review the status of your applications, or applicants if you are an instructor.
-- All-in-one System: Manage SAs efficiently with quick assignments, and ensure that students can only be SA exclusively to a section.
+- **All-in-one System**: Manage SAs efficiently with quick assignments, and ensure that students can only be SA exclusively to a section.

 ------------------------
 ## 🚀 Getting Started